 As per Washington Administrative Code (WAC) 392-415-055 (4), a non-recurring course may be retaken to improve the grade previously earned in order to improve the student's grade point average.
 The ability to retake a course to improve a student's grade point average does not apply to recurring courses.
 Recurring courses are those courses, generally classified as elective courses, that students may take repeatedly because of interest, to improve skill or broaden knowledge, for enjoyment, or to acquire elective credits.
-When retaking a course, the grade and credit earned will be handled in one of two ways: (1) Credit earned from the retaken course will count toward meeting the number of credits needed for graduation AND the grade received in the previous course will be included with the new grade in the grade point average calculation; or (2) The lower of the two grades will not be included in the grade point calculation AND credit earned from the lower of the two grades will not count toward meeting the number of credits needed for graduation.
+When retaking a course, the grade and credit earned will be handled in one of two ways: (1) Credit earned from the retaken course will count toward meeting the number of credits needed for graduation AND the grade received in the previous course will be included with the new grade in the grade point average calculation; or (2) The lower of the two grades will not be included in the grade point calculation AND credit earned from the lower of the two grades will not count toward meeting the number of credits needed for graduation grades to grade and to be included in the grade point calculation.
 The necessary form for retaking a course is available from the counseling office.